Helping you get the best from Carlile - Carlile Swimming

 Waterbabies

-Why we start at 3 months
+Why we start at four months

 It can be hard to know when to start, but experience has shown us the earlier the better!
-By three months babies have a medical history, their immune systems have developed, and they are bonded with you.
+By four months babies have a medical history, their immune systems have developed, and they are bonded with you.
 Plus, the buoyancy of water and your gentle support is a perfect mix to encourage independent movement and help them explore and have fun.
 We also know kids respond best when you are confident and having fun, so we want you to enjoy your time in the water as well.

 Developing those swimming skills